 On occasion, we give a family member a supplementary credit card for their convenience.
 But, some companies can hold the supplementary cardholder equally responsible for repaying the entire balance.
 If you are a supplementary cardholder, and the primary cardholder passes away but you decide not to make payments on the account following their death, you may find negative entries on your credit report.

 You can certainly try to dispute it and ask the credit card company to prove their case by showing your signature on a cardholder agreement, but this could get messy.
 If possible, avoid having supplementary credit cards from accounts that aren't yours.

 3. Consider a term life insurance policy.

-Talking about death can be very uncomfortable, so instead have an open conversation about debt in general.
+Talking about death can be very uncomfortable, so it can help to have an open conversation about debt in general instead.
 You might find that they're just as worried as you are about passing along their debt to you.
 This conversation can help dispel myths and lead to an understanding of everyone’s debt situation.